Blackjack / 21 Basic Rules

 Blackjack or twenty-one as it is sometimes called is played in casinos all over the world including online casinos.
 For the most part the rules for playing are pretty much the same all over.

 Most casinos use a multiple deck shoe which can hold up to eight decks of cards.
 Further, some of the casinos use shoes that constantly shuffle the cards.
 I mention this so you will not waste your time and money on card counting methods.
-These may have worked years ago when the number of decks was small, but are of little value today and can only give you a slight edge best.
+These may have worked years ago when the number of decks was small, but are of little value today and can only give you a slight edge at best.
 Finally, if you are caught counting cards, casinos have a right to get you permanently banned from playing blackjack (called a backoff), or even have you arrested by the police if they ever see you in their casinos again (86 rule).

 Fun can be had, and money can be made playing Blackjack if you know what you are doing.
 Here is how money can be made.
 If you learn the simple playing strategy presented here you will be playing pretty close to even money or sometimes better than even with the casino.
-These techniques also apply to online internet based casinos.
+These techniques also apply to online online based casinos.

 You will win some of the time and you will lose some of the time.
 The advantage you have over the casino is that when you are winning you can just walk away.
 There is a saying on Wall Street that may apply here – “The bears make money, the bulls make money, but the pigs go broke.”
 I believe it is better to make a small profit than lose your bankroll trying to break the bank.